 What damage can it do?

-Bruxism might not hurt in the moment, but over time, it can cause noticeable problems:
+Bruxism might not hurt in the moment, but over time, it can cause noticeable problems:- Wearing down enamel, which increases sensitivity and decay risk.

 - Cracking or chipping teeth, and damaging fillings or crowns.